unisonweb/unisonweb-org/src/data/docs/refactoring.md

 ```
 The `todo` command is telling you the total number of transitive dependents still left to update, and prompting you to visit them in dependency order.
-So it tells us to look at `thangsgivingDesert` first, and not `thanksgivingDinner`, which depends on `thanksgivingDesert`.
+So it tells us to look at `thanksgivingDessert` first, and not `thanksgivingDinner`, which depends on `thanksgivingDessert`.

-Here, we'll do something simple, which is that we'll bind this new parameter at the use site:
+Here, we'll apply a simple fix here, which is to bind the new parameter at the use site:

 ```unison
 thanksgivingDessert guestCount =